-Each year, Hormel Foods shareholders elect the members of the Board of Directors at the Annual Meeting.
+Each year, Hormel Foods stockholders select the members of the Board of Directors at the Annual Meeting.
 The Governance Committee of the Board of Directors is responsible for identifying and recommending individuals qualified to become members of the board; overseeing succession planning for the corporation’s CEO; ensuring personnel resources are being managed responsibly and effectively; and developing and recommending to the Board of Directors a set of corporate governance principles applicable to the company.

 Board Independence and Evaluation

 The New York Stock Exchange (NYSE) listing standards require that a majority of the company’s directors be independent and that the audit, compensation and governance committees be comprised entirely of independent directors.

 To operate in accordance with the NYSE listing standards, the Board of Directors has created and employed standards to assist in making the annual determination of each director’s independence status (view the Director Independence Standards).
 A director is considered “independent” if he or she meets the requirements of the Director Independence Standards and the independence criteria in the NYSE listing standards.